tshepang/blog/content/Rust week of 2016-02-26.md

 +++

 I enjoyed [Comparing Rust and Java], the first such comparison I remember reading.
-It\'s also special in that the author hates none of the two.
+It's also special in that the author hates none of the two.

 In terms of contributions, I am embarassed that I submitted a mere